-- 1. The analysis is superficial because it ignores important evidence from the work samples, focusing on trivial aspects. - 2.
+- 1. The analysis is superficial because it ignores important evidence from the work samples, focusing on trivial aspects.
+For example, "Most of the students remembered to put their names and date on the story before turning it in." - 2.
 The conclusions in the analysis are not supported by the work samples or the summary of learning.